 All disable library routines make your application start ignoring requests to log trace event(s) to the shared memory buffers.
-The disable routines differ by how many trace events they disable. trace\disable disables one trace event ID. trace\disable\range disables a range of trace event IDs, including both range endpoints. trace\disable\all disables all trace events.
+The disable routines differ by how many trace events they disable. trace\disable, and Trace.disable with a single argument, disable one trace event ID. trace\disable\range, and Trace.disable with two arguments, disable a range of trace event IDs, including both range endpoints. trace\disable\all, and Trace.disable without any arguments, disable all trace events.
 Disabling an already disabled trace event has no effect.

 All enable library routines let you re-enable a trace event that you disabled with a disable library routine or user daemon.
 The effect is that your application resumes noticing requests to log the specified trace event to the shared memory buffers.
-The enable routines differ by how many trace events they enable. trace\enable enables one trace event ID. trace\enable\range enables a range of trace event IDs, including both range endpoints. trace\enable\all enables all trace events.
+The enable routines differ by how many trace events they enable. trace\enable, and Trace.enable with a single argument, enable one trace event ID. trace\enable\range, and Trace.enable with two arguments, enable a range of trace event IDs, including both range endpoints. trace\enable\all, and Trace.enable without arguments, enable all trace events.
 Enabling an already enabled trace event has no effect.

-Consider invoking the user daemon with events disabled instead of calling the trace\enable and trace\disable routines.
+Consider invoking the user daemon with events disabled instead of calling the enable and disable routines.
 Using these options saves you from re-editing, recompiling and relinking your application.

-If you want to log only a few of your trace events, disable all trace events with trace\disable\all and then selectively enable the trace events of interest.
+If you want to log only a few of your trace events, disable all trace events and then selectively enable the trace events of interest.